Pharmaceutical OSD and API

 Matcon’s Cone Valve Technology ensures a complete and controlled discharge of solvent-rich ‘wet cake’ solids.

-Our Cone Valve Technology allows efficient discharge of solvent-rich ‘wet cake’ solids, making the Matcon Cone Valve IBCs ideal for transferring materials between centrifuges and dryers.
-This process control supports flexible manufacturing and improves efficiency across milling, sieving, and packing.
 Level probes or weight signals are used to ensure consistent feeding, helping to prevent overfeeding or interruptions during production.
-Whether you are upgrading an existing facility or building a new one, it is vital to consider how materials handling will affect your plant’s overall performance.
+Whether you are upgrading an existing facility or building a new one, it is vital to consider how materials handling will affect your plant’s overall performance from the outset.

 RESOURCES FOR PHARMACEUTICAL MANUFACTURERS